 I milled some of the smaller sugar maple limbs for live edge slabs.
 The limbs had a curve to them, so I cut them live edge to get the most I could from the limbs.
 The limbs were about 9-10 inches wide.
+(This post original aired Jul 07 2017 but has been updated (see bottom) as of Feb 15 2018.)

 What I noticed most about milling sugar maple is that it smells like shampoo.
 I realized after it was the dish liquid I out into the water tank of the saw mill.
 Duh!